vsevkayf/NEHSI/Team.md

 permalink: /Team/
 ---

-Our team comprises epidemiologists, physicians, geographers, health policy specialists from Ben-Gurion University of the Negev, Soroka University Medical Center, and Ministry of Health.
+Our team comprises epidemiologists, physicians, geographers, health policy specialists from Ben-Gurion University of the Negev, Soroka University Medical Center, and the Ministry of Health.

  [Dan Blumberg]({{ site.baseurl }}/blumberg)